IEvangelist/davidpine.net/content/blog/journey-of-a-lifetime.md

 ![The Van](/img/2018/04/the-van.jpg)

 ## Niš

 ### April 16, 2018

 #### The Humble Giant (Jovan Milic)

 When we arrived in Niš, we were greeted by several hosts.
-One of them was {{< url-link "Jovan Milic {{< i fa-wikipedia-w >}}" "https://en.wikipedia.org/wiki/Jovan_Milic" >}} and I'm referring to him from now on as the "humble giant".
+One of them was {{< i fa-wikipedia-w >}} {{< url-link "Jovan Milic" "https://en.wikipedia.org/wiki/Jovan_Milic" >}} and I'm referring to him from now on as the "humble giant".
 If you're ever looking for inspiration read his story, it will hopefully put things a little more into perspective.
 For me, I can relate very much to his story and appreciate all the things that he's done to earn his place in the world now.
 The next time you want to complain about the things you take for granted, remember his story and {{< url-link "support his cause" "https://www.findraoul.tk/" >}}.

 ![Jovan Milic](/img/2018/04/jovan.jpg)